Department Resources for Students

-Most of all of you know of the library, but do you know of all it's hidden resources.
+Most of you know of the library, but do you know of all it's hidden resources?
 You can reserve the small study rooms (great for group study work).
-There are a lot of helpful tutorials online on things like citing & writing, evaluating information, and search tips.
-Also, you can make an appointment with the engineering librarian to get help on searching and referencing.
+There are a lot of helpful tutorials online on topics like citing & writing, evaluating information, and search tips.
+You can also make an appointment with the engineering librarian to get help on searching and referencing.

-Be sure to register for the Career Center.
+Be sure to register for the Career Center[BROKEN LINK].
 They have free workshops on resumes, interviewing, etc. You can make an appointment for a specialist to work on your resume with you.
 They have large internship and full time job fairs and an online job database.

 Learning Assistance Resource Center

 The Learning Assistance Resource Center (LARC) is located in Room 600 in the Student Services Center.
 It is designed to assist students in the development of their full academic potential and to motivate them to become self-directed learners.
 The center provides free support services, such as skills assessment, individual or group tutorials, subject advising, learning assistance, summer academic preparation, and basic skills development.